 Lexapro withdrawal brain zaps are the sensation of electrical jolts that course through a patient’s body.
 Sometimes, they are accompanied by vertigo, lightheadedness, disorientation, tinnitus, and Lexapro withdrawal dizziness.

-The second phase of withdrawal occurs weeks after using the medication.
+The second phase of withdrawal starts several weeks after using the medication.
 Unfortunately, some conditions that are noticed during this phase fail to subside on their own.
-Lexapro withdrawal effects that arise during this time can be very challenging that most patients feel the temptation to stay on the drug for the rest of their life rather than continue the withdrawal and detox process.
+Lexapro withdrawal effects that occur during this phase can be very challenging that most patients feel that they would rather keep using the drug for the rest of their life than continue the withdrawal and detox process.
 Lexapro withdrawal symptoms list during the second phase include:

 - Anxiety disorders